innot/argparseDecorator/docs/source/usage.rst

 add_argument Decorator
 ++++++++++++++++++++++

+~.argparse_decorator.

 While its use is usually not required there might be some situations where the function signature and its annotations are not sufficient to accurately describe an argument.
-In this case the :meth:`.ArgParseDecorator.add_argument` decorator can be used.
+In this case the :meth:`~.argparse_decorator.ArgParseDecorator.add_argument` decorator can be used.
 Any parameter to this decorator is passed directly to the :external:meth:`~argparse.ArgumentParser.add_argument` method of the underlying *ArgumentParser*